 Wendy Caron Zohar maintains an active studio in Ann Arbor, Michigan, where she teaches learners of all ages on violin and viola.
 She is a member of the violin/viola faculty of the Ann Arbor Suzuki Institute.
 She is devoted to the Suzuki philosophy that through the study of music, we all have the ability to learn and develop our minds and our hearts, and become more enriched and fulfilled at any age.
 She provides opportunities for her students to learn and grow, with ample performance outlets where her students share their music with other children, families, and seniors.
 Her students experience what she believes: that music is a gift to be enjoyed and shared, and that it is a special blessing to share music with the elderly, the physically infirm, and those less able to attend concerts.
 She readily admits that her students continue to be among her best teachers.
 She believes in teaching the whole child, based on Suzuki principles of education.
 She also incorporates other traditional elements of teaching, gained over a lifetime of violin and viola performance, study and teaching.

-Ms. Caron Zohar earned an advanced diploma in the Kodály Approach to Music at the British Kodály Academy, London, UK, via the Franz Liszt Academy of Budapest, studying pedagogy and conducting with Cecilia Vajda and advanced music theory and ear training with Professor Erzebet Sönyi.
-Her Kodály training focused on fundamental early childhood development through music as well as progressive, advanced musical training through adulthood.
-Her Kodály studies incorporated music games for young children, singing and choral music, instrumental and choral conducting, movement and dance, music theory, harmony, advanced solfege and ear training, and composition.
-Ms. Caron Zohar has participated in continuing Kodály training programs with Professors John Feierabend, Katlin Forrai and others.
-She has had university training and continued interest in Jacques Dalcroze Eurythmics, and in the Orff Method, which she applies in her pedagogy.
+Ms. Caron Zohar earned an advanced diploma in the Kodály Approach to Music at the British Kodály Academy, London, UK, and the Franz Liszt Academy of Budapest, studying Kodály classroom concepts and conducting with Cecilia Vajda and advanced music theory, ear training and Kodály pedagogy with Professor Erzsebet Szönyi.
+Her Kodály training focused on fundamental early childhood development through music as well as progressive, advanced musical training for advanced levels.
+Her Kodály studies incorporate music development for young children, singing and choral music, instrumental and choral conducting, movement and dance, music theory, harmony, advanced solfege, ear training, and composition.
+Ms. Caron Zohar has participated in continuing Kodály training programs with Profs.
+John Feierabend and Katalin Forrai.

-Ms. Caron Zohar has also composed music for theatre and film, including a musical score for solo viola, for a theatrical adaptation of Death in Venice, written and directed by her then husband Israel Zohar.
-Ms. Zohar performed the solo part, for which she was reviewed very positively by London’s TimeOut magazine.
+Ms. Caron Zohar has also composed music for theatre and film.
+She performed her musical score for solo viola, written specially for a theatrical adaptation in London of Death in Venice, written and directed by former husband Israel Zohar.
+Ms. Zohar’s performance of her solo viola score for Death in Venice was reviewed very positively by London’s Time Out magazine.